TimAndTyrion/power-rating-app/README.md

 I'd like to seed the database with franchises in the future.

+Will NEED to put in unit testing and integration testing for both the API and APP.

+Also will need to work on the linters and formatters.

 # How to run the Power Rating App
 Everything is containerized, so running the code should be straightforward.